| Total Blockchain Users || 80,025,125 |

 All of these industries can benefit from the decentralized, flexible, and secure data system used by blockchain tech.

-48. The global market for blockchain tech is expected to be worth more than $60 billion as of 2024.
+The global blockchain market is expected to be worth more than $60 billion as of 2024.

 That's massive growth from the current global market, at a rate that basically doubles every year.